rjsloan/getdata-012-CourseProject/codebook.md

 Columns: 563
 </ul>
 <li>
-tidydata.txt  - smaller dataframe based on the average of each variable for each activity and each subject.
+tidy-data.txt  - smaller dataframe based on the average of each variable for each activity and each subject.
 <ul>
 <li>
 Rows: 180